havrylovv/iSegProbe/README.md

 > For additional trained upsamplers, refer to the LoftUp repository:  [[link](https://github.com/andrehuang/loftup)]

-## Training
+## Evaluation

+Evaluation of the vision foundation model (and feature upsampler) involves two separate stages: (1) training the interactive segmentation model, and (2) performing the actual evaluation.

+### Train Your IS Model
 General training configurations are specified in `configs/train_cfg.yaml`.
 For a detailed explanation of the parameters, please refer directly to that file.
-Each model should be defined in a separate file, which is then referenced from `train_cfg.yaml`.
-Examples of such model configuration files can be found in the `models/` directory.
+Each training experiment (containing IS model, datasets and other components) should be defined in a separate Python file, which is then referenced from `train_cfg.yaml`.
+Examples of such files can be found in the `models/` directory.

 To launch the training process, you can either modify `train_cfg.yaml` accordingly and run:
 ```bash